Pull to refresh

 Overview

 Trump just announced the United States will build battleships again.
-The USS Defiant—lead ship of the Trump-class—will be the largest American surface combatant since World War II at 35,000 tons, armed with nuclear cruise missiles, hypersonic weapons, rail guns, and lasers.
-Construction starts in 2030.
-The Navy wants 20 to 25 ships at over $10 billion each.
+The USS Defiant (BBG-1)—lead ship of the Trump-class—will be the largest American surface combatant since World War II at 35,000 tons, armed with nuclear cruise missiles, hypersonic weapons, rail guns, and lasers.
+Construction starts in 2030, and the Navy wants 20 to 25 ships at over $10 billion each.

-The announcement has split the defense establishment.
-China operates 370 warships to America's 294, and its shipbuilding capacity dwarfs ours by 230-to-1.
-But most naval analysts say the answer is swarms of small, cheap, distributed ships—not massive targets in an age when Ukrainian drone boats devastated Russia's Black Sea Fleet.
-The last battleship was decommissioned in 1992.
-The Navy's last attempt at a super-destroyer, the Zumwalt-class, became a $24 billion cautionary tale with only three ships built before cancellation.
+The announcement has split the defense establishment, particularly given that China operates 370 warships to America's 294, and its shipbuilding capacity dwarfs ours by 230-to-1.
+Retired Rear Admiral Mark Montgomery called them "exactly what we don't need" (massive targets with "zero tactical use" against China's missiles), while Chinese state media mocked them as "easier targets" when densely loaded with munitions.
+The Navy's last attempt at a super-destroyer, the Zumwalt-class, became a $24 billion cautionary tale with only three ships built before cancellation, and Congress has not yet appropriated funds for the Trump-class program.

 Key Indicators